 My day started with a flight with a single stop or layover, then on to Anaheim.
 Total travel time was about 8 hours with that layover.
 Then I grabbed a rental car to have it not only for the trip to the resort but also for around town and the area during my visit.

 This will be a fun trip.
 I already have several things planned, including a trip back to Disney and I have even secured entry via a member to the private club 33 at Disney for lunch.
 That took me a decade of asking friends with connections, but it is done.

 On arrival, my rental car was ready and waiting for me, and I did not check my bag, so I hit the ground running.
 The drive from John Wayne Airport to the resort was only about 20 minutes.
 A little over 12 miles in distance.

 The drive itself was really a straight shot up Interstate 5 and was very easy to find.
 It does take all the stress away when finding the resort is as easy as this.

-First impressions of the resort are exemplary.
-It has an impressive tower appearance and the lobby and entry way are well staffed and set up.
-This made a check in a breeze.
+My first impressions of the resort are exemplary.
+It has an impressive tower appearance and the lobby and entryway are well-staffed and set up.
+This made a check-in a breeze.

 - Cable TV